openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 Connects to this tag.
 Call this API to set up a connection before reading data from or writing data to a tag.

 > **NOTE**
 > This API is supported since API version 7 and deprecated since API version 9.
-You are advised to use [tagSession.connect](#tagsessionconnect9).
+Use [tagSession.connect](#tagsessionconnect9) instead.

 **Required permissions**: ohos.permission.NFC_TAG